 How do I register for an Account?

 To register for an Account online, the business or corporation must also have a Singapore Unique Entity Number ("UEN").
-For the registration of individuals, and registration of businesses or corporations without a Singapore UEN, please submit the registration form, which is available here to IPOS by email or post.
-IPOS will issue an entity code for Account registration.
+For the registration of individuals, and registration of businesses or corporations without a Singapore UEN, please submit the registration form, available here, to IPOS by email or post.

 When will my Account be activated?

 - For online registration, your Account will be immediately activated upon successful registration.

 - For manual registration, the Account will be activated within 3 to 5 working days.
 You will be informed once your account is activated.

 Is a Netrust Certificate required for Account registration?

 How do I terminate a user or an Account?